-A centralised system for the storage of records can help to ensure that records are regularly backed-up.
+A centralised system for the storage of records can help to ensure that records are regularly backed up.

-c) Systems ensure data protection, confidentiality and public disclosure (whistleblowing).
+c) Systems ensure data protection, confidentiality and public disclosure (whistle- blowing).

-Consideration must be given to other relevant legislation, including compliance with the Data Protection Act 1998 where tissue has been taken from the living, and compliance with professional guidelines where applicable.
+Establishments are expected to have due regard to other relevant legislation, including compliance with data protection legislation where tissue has been obtained from the living, and compliance with professional guidelines where applicable.